Impact

 How is The E-Waste Column user-centered?

-Both our column and newsletter actively accept topic wishes and suggestions from our readers and the general public.
+Our column, newsletter, and e-learning platform each actively accept topic wishes and suggestions from readers, users, and the general public.

 You are most welcome to drop us a line with suggestions for topics that you would like to see us cover in future columns or newsletters via our contact form or by e-mail.